When it comes to departure points for a cruise, it’s hard to beat Port Everglades in Fort Lauderdale.

 From there, you’ll head to check-in.

-Some cruise lines have moved to allow passengers to check in online ahead of time.
+Most cruise lines have moved to allow passengers to check in online ahead of time.
 If you choose to do this, you’ll board with your boarding documents but be able to skip the traditional check-in lines.
 Your cabin keycard will be in a sealed envelope at your cabin door.

 One of oddest things you’ll notice on your cruise is that everyone can’t wait to board the ship when you depart, but are just as eager to get off the ship when it gets back home.